sonnenpelzx/sonnenpelzx/README.md

 ### 👋 Hi there, welcome to my GitHub portfolio 👋
-My name is Tim Linsel and I am a student in the bachelor program of information and communication technology at KTH Royal Institute of Technology
+My name is Tim Linsel and I have recently graduated the bachelors of information and communication technology at KTH Royal Institute of Technology and am currently enrolled in the masters of computer and data science at the University of Heidelberg.

-Check out my experience and education from my LinkedIn:
+If you wanna learn more, check out my LinkedIn:

 <div id="badges">